pierrce/pierrce.github.io/index.md

 ## About

 My name is Alec Pierce and I'm from Saint Paul, MN.
-I have a Computer Sciences Major from the University of Wisconsin -- Madison and have a passion for the video game industry.
+I have a Bachelor of Science in Computer Sciences from the University of Wisconsin -- Madison and have a passion for the video game industry.
 Ever since I was a kid, I've been interested in video games.
 Being able to get lost in a good story or grind for a specific achievement within a video game has always held the same merit to me as achieving goals and reading good books in the real world.

 Since I was in middle school I always wanted to design games.
 I started off with creating little scripts and skins for Roblox and messing around with web development.
 Once I entered high school I started writing Python scripts and getting into 3D modeling through Solid Works.
 As I entered university, my knowledge of programming took off and in my free time I would constantly be writing mods for the games I enjoyed including: Minecraft, Starbound, Project Zomboid, and Terraria.